goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/research-design.md

 - Consider design choices like sample size, or when data sampling should end.

 - Think about which controls or control conditions are most appropriate for your study.

-**How can you apply these principles to your research project?**
+{% include alert.html text="How can you apply these principles to your research project?" align="center" color="success" %}

 {% capture additional_resources %}
 - [Experimental design and data analysis (UoE School of Biomedical Sciences)](https://www.ed.ac.uk/biomedical-sciences/experimental-design-and-data-analysis/)